MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/cursorlocationenum.md

 <tr class="odd">
 <td><p><strong>adUseServer</strong></p></td>
 <td><p>2</p></td>
 <td><p>Default.
 Uses data-provider or driver-supplied cursors.
 These cursors are sometimes very flexible and allow for additional sensitivity to changes others make to the data source.
-However, some features of the <a href="microsoft-cursor-service-for-ole-db-ado-service-component.md">Microsoft Cursor Service for OLE DB</a> (such as disassociated <a href="recordset-object-ado.md">Recordset</a> objects) cannot be simulated with server-side cursors and these features will be unavailable with this setting.</p></td>
+However, some features of the <a href="microsoft-cursor-service-for-ole-db-ado-service-component.md">Microsoft Cursor Service for OLE DB</a> (such as disassociated <a href="recordset-object-ado.md">Recordset</a> objects) cannot be simulated with server-side cursors, and these features will be unavailable with this setting.</p></td>
 </tr>
 </tbody>
 </table>

-**ADO/WFC Equivalent**
+### ADO/WFC equivalent

 Package: **com.ms.wfc.data**